Your guide to health insurance in the Solomon Islands

 Finally, given that the country is situated along the Ring of Fire, the area is especially vulnerable to horrific natural disasters such as cyclones, earthquakes, heavy rains, and floods, which often sends droves of people to hospitals.

 Travelers to the Solomon Islands must ensure they are sufficiently covered for all possible medical circumstances, including those where air ambulance or medical evacuation may be required.
-Purchasing comprehensive travel and medical cover is strongly recommended.
-For more information about the international health insurance products Prime can offer, or to receive a free Solomon Islands medical insurance quote, please contact one of our dedicated advisers today.
+Given that serious medical conditions and life threatening accidents can often not be treated within the country, Pacific Prime highly advises that all travelers or expatriates going to the Solomon Islands purchase a comprehensive expatriate medical insurance policy prior to arrival.